Air source heat pumps explained

 - Once in place, the heat pump should require little maintenance.

-- Heat pumps qualify for the Renewable Heat Incentive (RHI).
+- Air-to-water heat pumps qualify for the Renewable Heat Incentive (RHI).

 Installing an air source heat pump